hyperledger/caliper/docs/Fabric Configuration.md

 }
 ```

 * **channel**: defines one or more channels used for the test.
 The 'deployed' property is used to define whether the channel has already been deployed (false as default when the property is missing).
-If the value if false, the defined channels can be created automatically by calling *Blockchain.init()* function.
+If the value is false, the defined channels can be created automatically by calling *Blockchain.init()* function.
 The binary tx file created by fabric configtxgen tool is used to provide details of the channel.
 ```json
 {
   "channel": [